-means any discrete area used by a particular species of interest for living, breeding or obtaining other resources.
+• means any discrete area used by a species for living, breeding or obtaining other resources.

 Hazard Lands

 means land that consists of a swamp, gully, ravine, coulee or natural drainage course; land that is subject to flooding; land that is steeply sloped or unstable; or land where development could pose a risk to human safety or property.